LukaszKonarski/ragecomicsmaker/README.md

-Rage Comics Maker
+Rage Comics Maker - ePub
 =======

-Simple program to prepare ACV files from images (jpg/png)
+An attempt to create an program for creating ePub Comics from jpeg/png files.